Dan Daniel (politician)

 Wilbur Clarence "Dan" Daniel (May 12, 1914 - January 23, 1988) was a member of the U.S. House of Representatives from Virginia, serving ten terms from 1969 until his death from a heart attack in Charlottesville in 1988.

 He previously served as the National Commander of The American Legion from 1956 to 1957.

 Life

 Daniel was born in Chatham, Virginia on May 12, 1914.
 He grew up on a tobacco farm in Mecklenburg County.
 He was educated in Virginia schools, and was a graduate of Dan River Textile School, Danville, Virginia.
 Danville, on the Dan River, was at the time a center for the tobacco and textile industries.
-The name of the school references the textile industry, and the town is known for the Dan River textile mill, which was founded in 1883 and closed in 2006.
+The name of the school references the Dan River textile mill, which was founded in 1883 and closed in 2006.

 Dan River Mills

 From 1939 to 1968, except for a period of service in the U.S. Navy during World War II era, he was associated with Dan River Mills (present day Dan River, Inc.), the textile industry that operated a mill on the Dan River.
 He advanced through the ranks of the textile business to become assistant to the chairman of the board at Dan River Mills.